 Hydration is also key to staving off constipation, so make sure you’re getting enough H2O throughout the day.
 While you’re drinking water, reducing your caffeine intake is also a good practice for expectant moms avoiding hemorrhoids.

 Finally, get up and move around.
 Sitting or standing for long periods of time in the same position can put extra pressure on your lower regions and exacerbate or cause hemorrhoids.

 Leave the Pain Behind with Hemorrhoid Cream from Doctor Butler’s!

 While hemorrhoids are common and expected during your third trimester of pregnancy, there is no need to suffer from the pain and discomfort.
 There is a multitude of hemorrhoid relief solutions out there that are perfectly safe for a pregnant woman.

-For hemorrhoids pregnancy treatment, look for ointments and creams with lidocaine or zinc-oxide for powerful relief from pain, itching, swelling, and discomfort.
+For hemorrhoids pregnancy treatment, our lidocaine based ointments provide powerful relief from pain, itching, swelling, and discomfort.
+Speak to your doctor about the best time to use it.
 Natural solutions like sitz baths and memory foam cushions can relieve the pressure and offer instant comfort, and treatments like our cooling mineral oil-based pregnancy spray are a quick & easy solution to pregnancy pains down there.

-Doctor Butler’s has formulated all of these products to be safe and effective during pregnancy, no matter how far along you are.
+Doctor Butler’s has formulated all of these products to be safe and effective following modern scientific practices and the FDA’s guidelines.
 So, don’t suffer a moment longer.
-Shop Doctor Butler’s full line of hemorrhoid solutions, today!
+Shop Doctor Butler’s full line of hemorrhoid solutions today!